Primary Areas of Focus

 - Legacy Community Project: a national initiative to promote legacy giving toward endowment growth in five pilot communities.

-- Kayitz Kef (formerly the Areivim Hebrew at Camp Project): an initiative in partnership with the Foundation for Jewish Camp to support Hebrew language immersion programs in Jewish summer day camps in the US and Canada that surround elementary-school-age campers in a Hebrew language environment where they conduct the full range of camp activities surrounded by a supportive staff of Hebrew language speakers who gradually initiate them into Hebrew fluency.
+- Kayitz Kef (formerly Areivim Hebrew at Camp): an initiative in partnership with the Foundation for Jewish Camp to support Hebrew language programs in Jewish summer day camps in the US and Canada that immerse elementary-school-age campers in a Hebrew language environment where they conduct the full range of camp activities surrounded by a supportive staff of Hebrew language speakers, who gradually initiate them into Hebrew fluency.